HAND SURGERY

 4.4.1 Learning and Teaching Processes

-a.
-Tutorials and lectures – department based
+- Tutorials and lectures – department based

-b.
-Supervised outpatient care, assessment and discussion
+- Supervised outpatient care, assessment, and discussion

-c.
-Supervised operative experience
+- Supervised operative experience

-h.
-Preparation of a research project for publication submission
+- Completion of a research project

 4.4.2 Assessment Processes

-a.
-Workplace assessments
+- Workplace assessments

 i.
-Knowledge based assessment
+Knowledge-based assessment

 ii.
-Case based discussion
+Case-based discussion

 iii.
 Clinical evaluation exercises